-The Baikal-GVD telescope data was analyzed for the first time in quasi-online neutrino alert tracking mode.
-No prompt correlation in direction and time was found with IceCube alerts since September 2020 to May 2021.
-The method of Feldman\,--\,Cousins statistics is applied to derive the upper limit on number of events at 90\% C.L. sensitivity inside cone 5$^{\circ}$ in time-window $\pm$ 12 h around the time of the alert.
-Assuming an energy range between 1 TeV and 10 PeV with $E^{-2} $ spectrum in the source and equal fluence in all flavors the upper limits on neutrino fluence is obtained by use shown average area.
+In summary, the Baikal-GVD telescope data was analyzed for the first time in quasi-online neutrino alert tracking mode.
+No prompt correlations in direction and time were found with IceCube alerts between September 2020 to May 2021.
+The method of Feldman\,--\,Cousins statistics is applied to derive the upper limit on the number of events at the 90\% C.L. inside a cone 5$^{\circ}$ in time-window $\pm$ 12 h around the time of the alert.
+Assuming an energy range between 1 TeV and 10 PeV with $E^{-2}$ spectrum and equal fluence in all flavors, the upper limits on the neutrino fluence is obtained using average effective area reported above.
 The results were obtained for cascade events using single clusters.
 This work was supported by the Ministry of Science and High Education of the Russian Federation within the financing program of large scientific projects of the Science National Project (grant no. 075-15- 2020-778).